Optimal Hardy weights on the Euclidean lattice: Application to Rellich inequalities

 \e{thm} \begin{proof} In view of \cite[Remark~3.4]{KePiPo4} the assumption of standard weights can replaced by the ellipiticity condition \eqref{E} which is satisfied in our setting with $ E= \lambda^{2}/2d $.
 Precisely, in \cite[Theorem~3.3]{KePiPo4} from which \cite[Corollary 4.1]{KePiPo4} is deduced one can replaced the constant $ D $ with $ 1/E $. \end{proof}

 For the free Laplacian on $\Z^d$, $d\geq 5$, and $\al=\tfrac{2}{d-2}$ the standard Green's function asymptotic shows that $\frac{G_0^\al}{w_{G_0}} \sim C$ and $G_0^\al w_{G_0}\sim C' |x|^{-4}$ \cite[Example 4.5]{KePiPo4}.
-This matches the $|x|^{-4}$-scaling of the original Rellich weight on $\R^d$ \cite{R}.
+This matches the $|x|^{-4}$-scaling of the original Rellich weight on $\R^d$, \cite{R}.

-We consider this question in the weakly random setting of Section \ref{sect:perturbativesetup}.
-We can use the lower probabilistic bounds established on $w_G$ to derive the same scaling behavior for Rellich weights of general elliptic operators on $\Z^d$, $d\geq 5$, that was found for the free Laplacian, again in a probabilistic sense.
+We consider this question in the i.i.d.\ random setting of Section \ref{ssect:iid}.
+They allow us to extend the $|x|^{-4}$ from the free Laplacian to these random elliptic coefficients, again in a probabilistic sense.